RAF El Amiriya

 El Amiriya was a pre–World War II airfield, first used in 1917.
-During World War II, the station was also referred to as Landing Grounds 85 - 99, 154 and 171–175.
-During World War II, it was used as a military airfield by the Royal Air Force and the United States Army Air Forces during the North African Campaign against Axis forces.
+During the Second World War, the station was also referred to as Landing Grounds 85 – 99, 154 and 171–175, it was used as a military airfield by the Royal Air Force and the United States Army Air Forces during the North African campaign against Axis forces.

+History

 USAAF Ninth Air Force units which used the airfield were: